 As market and credit risk models within groups are typically uniform, the 20 participants from 7 Member States are mainly international insurance groups with an approved internal model at group level, covering market and credit risk, and with significant EUR exposure.
-The EUR investments (excluding unit-linked assets) of participants amount to 100% of the total EUR investments4 of EEA internal model undertakings fulfilling these criteria.
-The total assets of participants amount to 35.2% of total EEA assets.
+The EUR investments (excluding unit-linked assets) of participants amount to 100% of the total EUR investments of EEA internal model undertakings fulfilling these criteria.
+The total assets of participants amount to 35.8% of total EEA assets.

-4 Based on data submitted by EEA undertakings as of year-end 2021.
+&lt;sup>5 Based on data submitted by EEA undertakings as of year-end 2022.

-4. MODELLING APPROACHES AND LIMITATIONS
+4 MODELLING APPROACHES AND LIMITATIONS